JBEI/edd/README.md

             sudo chown <user>:<group> /Library/LaunchDaemons/com.rabbitmq.plist

     * Load the daemon and test that it's working
+        * Note: launchctl run as non-root appears to work, but only returns results relevant to the user who ran it.
+Always run this as root.
         * You may want to tail -f the system log in `/var/log/system.log` and/or rabbitmq logs in `/usr/local/var/log/rabbitmq/` in case of problems
         * `sudo launchctl load /Library/LaunchDaemons/com.rabbitmq.plist`